Western Approaches Tactical Unit: Mission

 Roberts moved to Liverpool to set up his tactical unit on the top floor of the Western Approaches headquarters.
 This assignment officially began on 23 February 1942.
 Most of the staff at Western Approaches were women from the Women's Royal Naval Service (colloquially referred to as "Wrens"), and likewise Roberts recruited most of his staff from the Wrens.
-At total of sixty-six Wrens served at WATU from 1942 to 1945.
+A total of sixty-six Wrens served at WATU from 1942 to 1945.

 Roberts and his team reviewed battle reports from convoy escort commanders, recreated the battles in wargames in order to deduce how the U-boats were operating, and then devised tactics by which the escorts could defeat the U-boats.
 Their first product was a tactic codenamed Raspberry (see below).
 As well as devising tactics, WATU also trained naval officers in their use by having them participate in wargames.
 The training course lasted six days, from Monday to Saturday, and was held every week from February 1942 to the last week of July 1945.
 Up to fifty officers at once took the course.
 WATU not only trained British officers, but also officers from other countries such as Canada, the United States, New Zealand, Norway, South Africa, Poland, and Free France.

 In May 1943, Admiral Karl Doenitz ordered the U-boats to withdraw from the Atlantic, allowing merchant convoys to pass unmolested.

 By 1944, WATU's existence was public knowledge.
 A journalist visited WATU in January 1944 to observe a wargame and published a short article in The Daily Herald.
-An exposé appeared in Illustrated magazine the following month.
+An account of WATU's work appeared in Illustrated magazine the following month.

 WATU continued to develop anti-submarine tactics and train officers until the end of the war.
 It officially ceased operations at the end of July 1945.
 It had trained close to 5,000 officers over its lifetime.